lubomirkurcak/csgo_config/README.md

 - `TAB` also displays accurate net graph.
 - Full map radar.
 Hold `F` to zoom in.
 - Viewmodel settings to make weapons take less screen space.
-- Bright gamma for better visibility in dark.
+- Bright gamma for better visibility in the dark.
-- Damage done shown at end of round.
+- Damage done shown at the end of the round.
 - Various minor features.
 - `N` Equip taser.
 - `M` Equip decoy.